VolkerHartmann/webpage/_fair-do-lab/ui-guide.md

 # {{ page.title }}

 The FAIR DO Lab contains user interfaces to demonstrate the services.

-Not all of them are meant for production.
+## Frontend-Collection

+Our [Demo-Page](https://demo.datamanager.kit.edu/dashboard.html) has a few user interfaces which are being configured with a FAIR DO Lab instance.
+It is currently not directly integrated with the FAIR DO Lab, but you can set up your own instance using the instructions in [the frontend-collection repository](https://github.com/kit-data-manager/frontend-collection/).

+## FAIR-DOscope

+> FAIR-DOscope is an easy-to-use, generic FAIR Digital Object viewer and browser accepting PIDs of FAIR DOs and presenting the associated PID record in a graphical and user-friendly way.
+It offers a tabular view of the contents of a PID record and a graphical representation of related FAIR DOs. ([FAIR-DOscope section](../fairdoscope/index.html))

+Details can be found on the [FAIR-DOscope section](../fairdoscope/index.html).

 ## Kibana